Essential oils have become very popular.

 Due to the potency and various compounds extracted in essential oils, they need to be utilized in a safe manner.

 Here are 3 important tips for safe topical application of essential oils:

 It takes an enormous amount of plant material to extract 5ml of essential oil.
-If that plant was sprayed with pesticides and herbicides then the essential oil product will have a concentrated amount of that chemical that you can then absorb into your body with its use.
+If that plant was sprayed with pesticides and herbicides then the oil product will have a concentrated amount of that chemical that you can then absorb into your body with its use.

 Most essential oils will irritate the skin if applied “neat” or directly to the skin.

 It’s best to dilute 5-10 drops of essential oil into 1 tablespoon of a carrier oil like coconut or jojoba oil.
 Then test one small area of skin for reaction before applying to larger areas of the body.

 3. Citrus oils and sunshine don’t mix!